NicShang/Quantitative_Projects/Credit Default Prediction Model/README.md

 ## 6. Stress Testing: Impact of Macroeconomic Shocks

 To evaluate model robustness under macroeconomic uncertainty, we introduced interest rate (`X3`) as a proxy stress factor.
 Using historical RBA cash rate data:
-- We randomly sampled interest rates from the historical time series and added them as a new feature `X3`
+- I randomly sampled interest rates from the historical time series and added them as a new feature `X3`
 - The Poisson model was retrained using the new feature set `X1`, `X2`, and `X3`
 - Predicted PDs were then analyzed against `X3` to simulate how rising interest rates might impact default probabilities